natallia-js/nodejs2024Q3/README.md

 npm run test:refresh
 ```

-to run all test with authorization.
+to run all tests with authorization.

 If everything is done in proper way, results will be like the following ones: